xuan-li/CSE-544-Project/README.md

 - Culture-related entries are in different level of hottness in different languages.

-### Search Ranks (Xuan Li):
+### Revision Records Digging (Xuan Li):

-- Popular entries have higher rank in google search results.
+- Access frequency with Update frequency
+- Vandalism with access frequency
+- Vandalism respond times with frequency
+- Recovery by ClueBot with access frequency

 ### Redirections (TBD):